 To drive in an automatic, you won’t have to worry about car controls, learning to shift, and understanding the throttle and brake.
 However, you’ll still need to master the general rules of the car that you’re in and the rules of the road, and will need to become an aware and safe driver in order to pass your test.

 Receiving your automatic drivers licence and receiving your manual drivers licence may take a different set of skills simply based on how the cars run, but your knowledge and comfort behind the wheel is something that you’ll need to carry with you regardless of what kind of car – manual or automatic – that you’re testing on and subsequently driving.

 Remember, the best way to learn to drive is to really listen to your driving instructor and make the best of your driving lessons.
 As with receiving your manual licence, there is no set number of lessons that you’ll need to take.
 However, you will need to get at least 120 hours of driving with a supervised driver logged into your log book before you take your test.
 You’ll also need to get at least 20 hours of driving at night – so be sure that you’re getting practise at several times per day!

 Whether or not you’ve decided to get your manual or automatic licence, learning to drive can be a very exciting endeavour.
 Know your car and know the rules of the road, and you’ll be set to get your licence!
 Get started on your driving journey with professional lessons from LTrent Driving School.
 For driving lessons in Sydney, Newcastle, Central Coast and Illawarra, please call 02 8748 4500.
-For driving lessons in Melbourne, please call 1300 717 115.
 Alternatively, book your lessons online today.